Battery Shipping Delay Updates

 Log4j is a program that was embedded into massive Apache servers by hackers and allows bad actors to access and take control of those computer systems remotely for complete and full control of these computer systems.
 Simply put, this is an unimaginably huge data breach where hackers have exploited a very small vulnerability in software running on millions of computer servers all throughout the entire US data infrastructure system.

-There is no other way to say it.
-It’s been devastating to the U.S. supply chain during this critical time and companies and the U.S. federal government are doing all they can to mitigate the problems.
+It’s been devastating to the U.S. supply chain during this critical time and companies and the U.S. federal government are doing all they can to mitigate the largest zero day attack in modern history.

 Tens of thousands of federal and private programmers are scrambling to solve the issue, however once they fix one problem it seems another one is created.
 These are really big data servers, shared systems owned by Amazon Web Services, Google Cloud, Alibaba Cloud, Oracle Cloud, IBM Cloud and others which are leased by the U.S. Federal Government and other U.S. big companies for data storage used for thousands of data points per second.